Berberine: Reactions

-Heating at 190 °C, berberine demethylates giving berberrubine.
+Upon heating to 190 °C, berberine demethylates, giving berberrubine.
 Alkylation of the resulting zwitterion gives access to many berberine-like derivatives.

 Research

-Although plants containing berberine are used in traditional medicine, berberine has low bioavailability, indicating limited biological activity in vivo, with no patents issued for its use as a drug.
+Although plants containing berberine are used in traditional medicine, it has higher bioavailability in its berberine HCL form, indicating limited biological activity in vivo, with no patents issued for its use as a drug.
 Clinical research investigating the use of berberine in humans is limited.
-Although numerous clinical trials have been conducted or are underway, as of 2025, berberine has frequently been withdrawn as a drug candidate, and is not approved as a prescription drug in any country.
+Although numerous clinical trials have been conducted or are underway, as of 2025, berberine has frequently been withdrawn as a drug candidate and is not approved as a prescription drug in any country.

 A 2023 review concluded that berberine may improve lipid concentrations.
 High-quality, large clinical studies would be required to properly evaluate the effectiveness and safety of berberine in various health conditions.